top of page

 Engaging in kind acts increases the production of oxytocin, known as the “love hormone,” which helps regulate inflammation and boosts immunity.
 Research from the University of California, Berkeley, shows that oxytocin can promote healing and reduce chronic inflammation, a key factor in many diseases.

-A culture of kindness can improve job performance.
-Employees who experience kindness at work are more engaged, motivated, and productive, according to a study published in The Journal of Organizational Behavior.
+A culture of kindness improves job performance.
+Employees who experience kindness at work are more engaged, motivated, and productive.

 Cheerful Waitress